zBritva/PowerBI-visuals-docs/Tutorial/ProfessionalVisualGuidline.md

 # Developer guide: How to build a Power BI custom visual

+**The article is outdated, [read updated article about visual development in official documentation of Power BI.](https://docs.microsoft.com/power-bi/developer/visuals/custom-visual-develop-tutorial)**

 ## Requirements of a quality grade custom visual

 Power BI users expect the visuals to contain a minimum set of features and work properly in their Power BI environment.
 A full-featured visual should include features like formatting, selection and filtering, exception handling, and responsiveness.